pykale/pykale/README.md

 ## pykale: machine learning for medical imaging, graph, and vision data
-We aim to develop a common framework to accelerate our research on machine learning for medical imaging, graphs/networks, and computer vision.
-If you do not have write access, please push and one from the core team will review and update.
+We aim to develop a common framework to accelerate (our) **interdisciplinary** research on machine learning for medical imaging, graphs/networks, and computer vision.
+Our framework will be complementary to existing libraries.
+To join this effort, clone or fork this repository and push your contributions when ready for review and merge.

-**Coding style to follow**: [MONAI](https://github.com/Project-MONAI/MONAI) for `medim`, [pytorch_geometric](https://github.com/rusty1s/pytorch_geometric) for `graph`, and [kornia](https://github.com/kornia/kornia) for `vision`.
-All pure python from [pytorch ecosysmtem](https://pytorch.org/ecosystem/) (our goal!)
+**Coding style to follow**: [PyTorch](https://pytorch.org/tutorials/).
+Key references include [MONAI](https://github.com/Project-MONAI/MONAI) for `medim`, [pytorch_geometric](https://github.com/rusty1s/pytorch_geometric) for `graph`, and [kornia](https://github.com/kornia/kornia) for `vision`.
+Documentation The [MONAI highlights] (https://docs.monai.io/en/latest/highlights.html)

+### Plan
+* End Sep 2020: Internal use by all
+* End Dec 2020: First public release
+* Long term goal: Satisfy the [requirements](https://pytorch.org/ecosystem/join) to join the [pytorch ecosysmtem](https://pytorch.org/ecosystem/)

 ### Objectives
 * Share our resources/expertise and know each other better